An election campaign does not end when the results are announced at the end of polling day.

 Surplus contributions that are donated to a charity are NOT eligible for tax benefits.

 Election campaigns sometimes cost more than anticipated.
 Candidates have two options for reducing a campaign deficit:

-- Official Agents may continue to collect contributions for 60 days after polling day.
+- Official Agents may continue to collect contributions for 60 business days after polling day.

 - Candidates can contribute their own funds to pay the balance of the expenses.

-If the Official Agent is unable to collect enough contributions to eliminate the deficit, funds must be provided by the Candidate to cover any unpaid expenses.
-This information must be reported in Section 6 of the Candidate’s Financial Report.
+If the Official Agent is unable to collect enough contributions to eliminate the deficit, funds must be provided by the candidate to cover any unpaid expenses.
+This information must be reported in Section Seven of the Candidate’s Financial Report.

-Occasionally, an Official Agent may have difficulty procuring the required supporting documentation for the Candidate’s Financial Report within the 60 day limit.
+Occasionally, an Official Agent may have difficulty procuring the required supporting documentation for the Candidate’s Financial Report within the 60-business-day limit.

-If an Official Agent is unable to obtain supporting documentation within the time limit, or the documentation arrives too late to complete the Report on time, the Official Agent for a Candidate that was not elected may apply to have the deadline extended for an additional 60 days.
+If an Official Agent is unable to obtain supporting documentation within the time limit, or the documentation arrives too late to complete the Report on time, the Official Agent for a candidate who was not elected may apply to have the deadline extended for an additional 60 days.
 Extensions are not guaranteed.

-The Official Agent for a Candidate who has been elected to the Legislative Assembly is eligible to apply to the Chief Electoral Officer for a 15 day extension.
+The Official Agent for a candidate who has been elected to the Legislative Assembly is eligible to apply to the Chief Electoral Officer for a 15-business-day extension.
 If more time is required, elected members must apply to a judge of the Supreme Court for an authorized excuse for late filing.
 Extensions are not guaranteed.

-An application for any type of extension must be made to the Chief Electoral Officer before the expiry of the original 60 day deadline.
+An application for any type of extension must be made to the Chief Electoral Officer before the expiry of the original 60-business-day deadline.
 Extensions are considered on a case-by-case basis.